mvolkmann/blog/src/swift/swift-lang.md

 ### Opaque Types (some keyword)

-The `some` keyword is used to define an "opaque type" whose actual type will be known at compile-time.
+The `some` keyword precedes the name of a protocol and is used to define an "opaque type" whose actual type will be known at compile-time.
+The syntax `some MyProtocol` means
+"some specific type that conforms to `MyProtocol`".

 Opaque types are often uses for function return types and computed property types.
 These can choose the actual type that will be returned.